 And that can only be changed through a constitutional amendment.

-So in other words, the division and acrimony, everybody had predicted from the Baker and Carter commissions to the New York Times, everybody in between.
+So in other words, the division and acrimony everybody had predicted from the Baker and Carter commissions to the New York Times, everybody in between.

-This was one thing again, everybody agreed on.
+This was one thing, again, everybody agreed on.

-They all agreed that they didn't trust Dominion voting machines, and they all agreed that uh large amounts of mail-in ballots lend itself towards corruption, fraud, ballot harvesting, and and everything else that we now have been following more closely than any of us wish to ever have had to to carry.
+They all agreed that they didn't trust Dominion voting machines, and they all agreed that large amounts of mail-in ballots lend itself towards corruption, fraud, ballot harvesting, and everything else that we now have been following more closely than any of us wish to ever have had to carry.

 You got nearly two dozen House Republicans urging the president's attorney general, Bill Barr, to appoint a special counsel to investigate election integrity.